-The administration console and Web browser interface support are embedded in the switch software and are available for immediate use.
+The administration console and Web browser interface support are embedded in the Switch software and are available for immediate use.
 Each of these management methods has their own advantages.
 Table 3-1 compares the three management methods.

-Method Advantages Disadvantages Console No IP address or subnet needed Must be near switch or use dial-up Text-based connection Telnet functionality and HyperTerminal Not convenient for remote users built into Windows 95/98/NT/2000/ME/XP Modem connection may prove to be operating systems unreliable or slow • Secure Web • Ideal for configuring the switch remotely Security can be compromised Browser Compatible with all popular browsers (hackers need only know the IP address Can be accessed from any location and subnet mask)

-Most visually appealing May encounter lag times on poor
+Method Advantages Disadvantages Console No IP address or subnet needed.
+Must be near switch or use dial-up connection. • Text-based.
+Not convenient for remote users.
+Telnet functionality and HyperTerminal built Modem connection may prove to be unreliable or slow. into Windows 95/98/NT/2000/ME/XP operating systems. • Secure.
+Web Ideal for configuring the switch remotely.
+Security can be compromised (hackers need only know the IF Browser Compatible with all popular browsers. address and subnet mask).
+Can be accessed from any location.
+May encounter lag times on poor connections.
+Most visually appealing.
+SNMP Communicates with switch functions at the Requires SNMP manager software.
+Agent MIB level.
+Least visually appealing of all three methods.
+Based on open standards.
+Some settings require calculations.
+Security can be compromised (hackers need only know the community name).

-connections

-SNMP Communicates with switch functions at Requires SNMP manager software

-Agent the MIB level Least visually appealing of all three

-Based on open standards methods

-Some settings require calculations

-Security can be compromised

-(hackers need only know the

-community name)